ProFatXuanAll/language-model-playground/doc/source/dset/index.rst

   train_dataset = lmp.dset.DemoDset(ver='train')
   valid_dataset = lmp.dset.DemoDset(ver='valid')

-If ``ver`` parameter is not given to a dataset class, then the default version of a dataset class is used.
+If parameter ``ver`` is not passed to dataset class's constructor, the default version of a dataset class is used.
 The default version of a dataset class is defined as the class attribute ``df_ver``.
 For example, the default version of :py:class:`DemoDset` is ``train``: